GasparErrobidart/ngx-view-only/README.md

 - Each item must have a `ViewOnlyIndex` attribute with the `item._localID`

 ## TODO
-- Balance uneven rows (The last row)
+- Fix AOT compatibility
 - Add support for scrolling elements other than window
-- Fix AOT compatibility
+- Improve resize
 - Unit tests